makerdao/lockstake/lockstake-overview.md

 Specifically, the LockstakeEngine is called upon a beginning of an auction (`onKick`), a sell of collateral (`onTake`), when the auction is concluded and collateral leftover should be returned to the vault owner (`onTakeLeftovers`), and upon auction cancellation (`onYank`).

 The SLE liquidation process differs from the usual liquidations by the fact that it sends the taker callee the collateral (MKR) in the form of ERC20 tokens and not `vat.gem`.

+**Exit Fee on Liquidation**

+For a liquidated position the relative exit fee is burned from the MKR (collateral) leftovers upon completion of the auction.
+To ensure enough MKR is left, and also prevent incentives for self-liquidation, the ilk's liquidation ratio (`mat`) must be set high enough.
+We calculate below the minimal `mat` (while ignoring parameters resolution for simplicity):

+To be able to liquidate we need the vault to be under-collateralized.
+The point where that happens is:
+`① ink * price / mat = debt`

+The debt to be auctioned is enlarged (by the penalty) to `debt * chop` (where typically `chop` is 113%).
+If we assume the auction selling is at market price and that the market price didn't move since the auction trigger, then the amount of collateral sold is:
+`debt * chop / price`

+Since we need to make sure that only up to `(1-fee)` of the total collateral is sold (where `fee` will typically be 15%), we require:
+`② debt * chop / price < (1-fee) * ink`

+From ① and ② we get the requirement on `mat`:
+`mat > chop / (1 - fee)`

+For the mentioned examples of `chop` and `fee` we get:
+`mat > 1.13 / 0.85 ~= 133%`

 **Configurable Parameters (similar to a regular Clipper):**